irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Research is most effective when done in an open and inclusive forum that encourages diversity of ideas and diversity of participation.
-The IRTF, through these guidelines for conduct, will continue to strive to create and maintain an environment that encourages broad participation, and one in which people of many different backgrounds are treated with dignity, decency, and respect.
+The IRTF, through this code of conduct, will continue to strive to create and maintain an environment that encourages broad participation, and one in which people of many different backgrounds are treated with dignity, decency, and respect.
 We will work to ensure that all members of the IRTF